mdn/content/files/en-us/web/api/navigationpreloadmanager/index.md

 - {{domxref("NavigationPreloadManager.setHeaderValue()")}}
   - : Sets the value of the {{HTTPHeader("Service-Worker-Navigation-Preload")}} HTTP header sent in preloading requests and returns an empty {{jsxref("Promise")}}.
 - {{domxref("NavigationPreloadManager.getState()")}}
-  - : Returns a {{jsxref("Promise")}} that resolves to an object with properties that indicate whether preloading is enabled, and the value sent with the {{HTTPHeader("Service-Worker-Navigation-Preload")}} HTTP header in preloading requests.
+  - : Returns a {{jsxref("Promise")}} that resolves to an object with properties that indicate whether preloading is enabled, and what value will be sent in the {{HTTPHeader("Service-Worker-Navigation-Preload")}} HTTP header in preloading requests.

 ## Description